Building 39, Rm 111| 202.274.5938

 Schedule a workshop.
 Faculty members may schedule an in-class workshop on a variety of critical areas including writing, reading, citations, and study skills.
 Please complete the Faculty and Staff Request for Academic Support Center Services.

-Obtain writing or learning resources by visiting the Academic Support Center for APA/MLA/Chicago style and citation guides, academic success brochures, workshop presentations, and other resources.
+Obtain writing or learning resources: Students may obtain writing or learning resources by visiting the Academic Support Center for APA/MLA/Chicago style and citation guides, academic success brochures, workshop presentations, and other resources.
 Also see our free online resources links.

 Tips for Academic Success